Deliciously Italian authentic hazelnut Baci Di Dama Cookies (Lady’s Kisses), but made gluten free. Optional Dairy Free/Vegan recipe.

 - Remove from the oven and cool completely on the baking trays.

 - When completely cold, melt the chocolate until smooth either in a small heat-proof bowl over a pan of simmering water or in the microwave (medium setting – 30 second bursts – stirring between each).

-- Spoon a small blob of chocolate onto the centre of the flat side of a biscuit and sandwich together with a second biscuit.
+- Carefully spoon a small, even blob of chocolate onto the centre of the flat side of one biscuit and sandwich together with a second biscuit.

-- Continue this process until all the biscuits are used.
+- Continue this process until all the biscuits are sandwiched.